 Archive — Month: March 2018

 Subject: Leadership Training: Pyramid of Change for Family & Community Engagement Calling all community Arts organizations, Teaching artists, and Arts Educators!
-Superintendent Diane Douglas’s rollout of the 2018 AZ Kids Can’t Wait! plan captured the importance of supporting meaningful Family, School, and Community Engagement.
-This past year, local education agencies (LEAs) took the time [Read more…]
+The2018 AZ Kids Can’t Wait! plan captured the importance of supporting meaningful Family, School, and Community Engagement.
+This past year, local education agencies (LEAs) took the time to evaluate their own efforts in [Read more…]

 Does your organization have an exciting opportunity for arts educators or teaching artists?
 New activities or events for students and families?
 Email us at and be included in our ArtsEd Blog! *The Arizona Department of Education does not recommend any one organization or program.
 The Office of Arts Education is dedicated to sharing resources with [Read more…]